willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 0 Purpose of the guidelines and general considerations
 ======================================================

-These guidelines define code style conventions for RAJA development.
-Most of the guidelines were taken from the cited references, sometimes with modifications and simplifications.
+These guidelines define code style conventions for RAJA.
+Most of the guidelines were taken from the cited references, sometimes with modifications and simplifications; see :ref:`codingrefs-label`.

 The guidelines emphasize code readability, correctness, portability, and interoperability.
 Agreement on coding style and following common idioms